TrevorDeTutor/100daysofgo/unit-1/README.md

 Know when to use a wide or narrow scope

 -> Refactoring means modifying the code without modifying the code’s behavior.

+### Lesson 5.
+Capstone: Ticket to Mars
+-> Your challenge is to write a ticket generator that makes use of variables, constants, switch, if, and for.